Best States for Surrogacy

 Louisiana

-• Who typically qualifies: Louisiana-resident, married heterosexual couples using their own egg and sperm (no donor gametes).
+• Who qualifies: Louisiana-resident, married heterosexual couples using their own genetic material only — no donor gametes, no compensation beyond permitted expenses.

 Nebraska